 Carlyle sells stake in Benelux JV self-storage to Safestore

 Frederic Vecchioli — Safestore CEO said: “Combining Safestore’s highly scalable operating platform and development experience with Carlyle’s investment expertise proved to be a successful partnership.
 We are now exploring further opportunities to work together.”

 The portfolio is made up of 15 properties in Benelux totaling a maximum leasable area of 55,000 square meters.
-It is focused in the urban areas of and Brussels.
+It is focused in the urban areas of Amsterdam and Brussels.

+Carlyle sells stake in Benelux JV self-storage to Safestore